-In 2013, after reviewing market conditions, the Board approved changes to the non-executive director compensation program, effective January 1, 2014.
-The annual equity award will increase by \$10,000 to \$155,000 for regular members while the non-executive chairman's equity award will also increase by \$10,000 and he will receive an additional annual equity award of \$210,000 (\$365,000 in total).
-Lastly, the annual retainer for the chairpersons of each Board committee other than the Audit Committee will increase by \$5,000 to \$20,000 annually.
+With regard to the compensation of our non-executive directors, after reviewing market conditions, the Board approved changes to the non-executive director compensation program, effective January 1, 2015.
+The annual retainer for each non-executive Board member will increase by \$10,000 to \$115,000 annually.
+In addition, the annual equity award to our non-executive chairman will increase by \$15,000 and he will receive an additional annual equity award of \$380,000 in total.